outmoded/university/README.md

 * An admin page (restricted user with admin privileges).
 * [lout](https://github.com/hapijs/lout) will be used to generate documentation for all existing resources.
 * And more to come.
 The university is still under active development.
-  Watch the [issues list](https://github.com/hapijs/university/issues) for details about futher development.
+  Watch the [issues list](https://github.com/hapijs/university/issues) for details about further development.

 ### Completed Application
 * See completed application meeting above requirements: `git checkout assignment8`.